ni-cky/system/Character Creation/Weapon.md

 - Momentum: The AP costs of any attack made with this weapon is reduced by the number of attacks previously made this round using the same weapon (to a minimum of 1 AP).
 - Ranged (X): You can attack with this weapon inside the range of X feet.
 - Recoil (X): When you make an attack, apply Off Balance (X) to yourself.
-- Reload: After a shot you need to reload your weapon using the Reload Action.
+- Reload (X): After a shot you need to reload your weapon using the Reload Action costing X AP.
 - Simple: If you roll no failures in an attack challenge using this weapon, the weapon breaks.
 - Tripping: Trips the target until the end of the round.
 - Two Handed (+X): If you only use one hand to wield this weapon you have +X difficulty.